thunderbird/mailstrom/test/load/README.md

 ### View the locust results

-After running the tests locusts writes an HTML results report which includes performance numbers and charts.
+After running the tests locust writes an HTML results report which includes performance numbers and charts.
 The report will be found at `/mailstrom/test/load/locust-output/locust-report.html`.

 ### Using the locust dashboard